-Tesco Bank wanted us to review their credit card application journey, which was very long and only optimised for desktop; applicants would experience difficulties completing the online form and would contact their call centre to complete the process.
+Tesco Bank wanted us to review their credit card application journey, which was very long and only optimised for desktop; applicants were experiencing difficulties completing the online form and often had to contact the call centre to complete the process.
 There was a real opportunity to massively improve the user experience and ensure the online journey was as user-friendly as possible.
-Equator was tasked with creating an optimised journey for phone, tablet, pc and other devices using responsive design and mobile first principles.
+Equator was tasked with creating an optimised journey for phone, tablet, pc and other devices using responsive design and mobile-first principles.
 In addition to this, we had to be very mindful of legal and risk restrictions faced by any financial provider.

 Optimising the user journey.

 Taking on learnings from similar quote and buy projects we've undertaken, the design team at Equator carried out a full UX and design review of the application process.
 We had the freedom to, and did, change a number of key elements – the order of the questions, the number of screens the user is faced with and the grouping of questions.